AJMauger/sunstealer.mvc/README.md

 Sandpit aspcore 7.0 API server with Identity and Swagger.

-An Identity Server 6 is required with
+An Identity Server 6 is required with:

-# code:

 using Duende.IdentityServer.Models;